 - Salt– Brings out the sweetness of the cake.

 - White Vinegar– Acts as a binding and leavening agent.
-You can use any vinegar or even lemon juice.
+You can use apple cider vinegar, too.

-- Oil of choice– I used vegetable oil, but canola or safflower oil will work well, too.
+- Oil of choice– I used canola oil, but any neutral-flavored oil works.

 - Water– You can use milk if you’d like, but water works just as well.

 - Lemon juice– Gives the lemon cake the gorgeous tangy lemon flavor.
 You can add as much or as little as you’d like!

 - Lemon Extract– Brings out the lemon flavor even more!
 If you don’t have any lemon extract, you can use vanilla.